noir-lang/awesome-noir/README.md

 ## Contribute

-Propose link additions by visiting [README.md](./README.md) and click the "pen" icon in the top right corner.
-Make changes to the file and follow the instructions to create a pull request.
+Propose link additions by [editing the README.md](https://github.com/noir-lang/awesome-noir/edit/main/README.md).
+We welcome and appreciate your contributions — thank you for helping improve this list!

 ## License